rytis-paskauskas/TCPCam/README.md

 ### Build types
 It is possible to build for ESP32 without camera support using the provided test builds.
 Also, it should be possible to extend this app to other camera sensors by replacing `esp32cam.c` and providing an appropriate driver and a custom frame generator (not tested).

-The `menuconfig`s "Image and Streaming settings > Build type" provides several build options.
+The menuconfig's "Image and Streaming settings > Build type" section provides several build options.
 The "Build with ESP32-CAMERA sensor" option should be chosen for 'production' builds.
 The other two build types can be used for testing purposes:
 - "Hello World" repeatedly transmits a string
 - "Build with a JPEG test binary" repeatedly transmits a sample image file